Floral Stroller Bag Pattern

 - Topstitch the hole shut with a 1/8 inch seam, and continue topstitching all the way around the bag.
 I also decided to topstitch around my snap tab pieces as well.

-- To strengthen the snap tabs, sew a rectangle with an X 1/4 inch away from the top seam.
+- To strengthen the snap tabs, sew a rectangle with a 1/4 inch away from the top seam.

 - Finally, attach two heavy-duty snaps to each of the tabs, and one to the key loop as well.